 We are committed to food sovereignty and territorial autonomy of indigenous communities.

-October 2018 – The village of Ocongate at 4200 meters, receives the Qero families that descend from the 5200 m where they live, in a great festive gathering to celebrate together around the maize, with songs, dances, gastronomy and looms.
+October 2018 – The town of Ocongate at 4200 meters, receives the Qero families that descend from the 5200 m where they live.
+They come to the first gathering of the ancestral pathways of maize of the Qero Nation

 October 2018 – Share seeds, knowledge and all the tasks to cultivate, harvest and prepare food, strengthening the good relationship with Mother Earth, food sovereignty and well-being in life.

-July 2018 – A group of young people from the Kitchwa Nation of Saraguro, seeks to develop communication skills and abilities to serve a largely indigenous population.
+July 2018 – A group of youth from the Kitchwa Nation of Saraguro, seeks to develop communication skills to serve a largely indigenous population, creating an alternative to the large communication groups of Ecuador.

 Mayo 2018 – Recuperación de territorio tradicional, camino ancestral del maíz, con siembra de 2 ha en las altas montañas de Cusco a más de 4200 m de altura.